Bosnia War Crimes Suspects Arrested

-Many political analysts believe the conflict was ignited by secret plans by Tudjman and his nationalist party, then in power, to carve out territory for Bosnian Croats and join it with Croatia proper.
+Many political analysts believe the conflict was ignited by secret plans by Franjo Tudjman, the late authoritarian president of Croatia, and his nationalist party, then in power, to carve out territory for Bosnian Croats and join it with Croatia proper.

 Croatian media have speculated that Tudjman’s government tried to use Blaskic as a scapegoat to cover up a separate chain of command that existed between certain soldiers or units and often functioned above the heads of military leaders.

 Police had been searching for the three suspects since March, when Croatia’s new reformist government discovered documents in Tudjman’s archives that indicated a conspiracy between Tudjman’s government and the group to disguise events related to the Ahmici slaughter.